jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 talk with data.

 So we have to talk.
 We have to split out: what about the data is good or bad?
 What are the decision points?
-One is extensibility, right?
+One is extensibility.
 Given this format, if I have a new thing to say to you tomorrow, is there a way for me to encode that?
 If there is not, it is not extensible.
 Which of these things on the list is not extensible?
 JSON!
 There you go.
 That is really not good.
 And it leads to a couple problems we will get to later.

 And there are two notions of extensibility.
 One is to new types.
 The other is to new versions.
 There is a sense in which, for instance,